-- SG1 has vetted this paper from a concurrency viewpoint, and supports eliminating lifetime-end pointer zap. - Does EWG have non-concurrency concerns about eliminating lifetime-end pointer zap, and if so, how can these best be addressed?
+- SG1 has vetted this paper from a concurrency viewpoint, and supports eliminating lifetime-end pointer zap.
+EDIT: SG1 considers the zapping of pointers referencing lifetime-ended objects to be a bug in the standard. - Does EWG have non-concurrency concerns about eliminating lifetime-end pointer zap, and if so, how can these best be addressed?
 Non-concurrency issues raised and addressed in the past include: (1) Interaction with special-purpose hardware, for example, that detects use-after-free bugs, (2) Interaction with coding errors such as returning the address of an object out of its scope, and (3) Interaction with non-concurrency use cases including tracking pointers to recently freed objects for debugging purposes, debug printing of pointers, pointers as keys for mapping data structures, and checking the value of newly freed pointers as a loop-termination condition. - Filled out section on optimizers leveraging pointer zap based on January 2020 discussions on the -parallel email reflector.